wheat-eco/wheat-eco/README.md

 ### 5.7 Fair Launch and Distribution

-Wheat-Sol ensures a fair and inclusive token distribution:
+WheatChain ensures a fair and inclusive token distribution:

 - No pre-mine or team allocation
 - Initial distribution through social engagement tasks